After a series of deep interviews with customers, we redesigned the search experience on the site to make finding products easier

 Navigating through search results looking for "Oil"

-Customers reported several pain points during the search and were struggled with navigating results.
+Customers reported several issues, such as the randomness of the filters and invisibility of the category refinement.
 Also, search results was visually outdated and inconsistent.

 I conducted user interviews, to reimagine the search process based on insights.
 I've made a new version, and worked along with developers to implement it on the site.

-One of the biggest pain points was the non-obviousness of the category filtering.
+One of the biggest pain points was the ambiguity of the category filtering.
 Many customers could not figure out how to narrow the search to a specific category.
-To solve this, I suggested duplicating navigation by categories visually on the top.
+To solve this, I suggested duplicating navigation by putting categories visually on the top.

-I also made the filters more specific by added checkboxes and grouping it by meaning and more straightforwardly showing the filter by directory at the top:
+I also made the filters more specific by adding checkboxes and grouping them by meaning, and made it more straightforward by moving the category filter to the top:

 According to the new search performance, the conversion rate to add-to-cart from the search page increased by 4%.
 Users also noted the convenience of the new tiles, and the overall search experience.

-First, by analogy with the shelves, we redesigned the tiles.
-Now you can see the full name of the product by hovering over it.
-It is also more convenient to see the pictures without going to the product page.
-In general the tile has become more accurate and easier to understand.
+I redesigned the tiles so that you can see the full name of the product by hovering over it.
+It is also more convenient to see the pictures and aspects without going to the product page.
+In general, the tile has become more accurate and easier to understand.
+Here how it looked before and after redesign:

-This is quite a powerful concept that allows customers to continue narrowing down the results, even when they have reached the last node of the catalog by filtering the results using top filters.
+This is quite a powerful concept that allows customers to continue narrowing down the results, even when they have reached the last node of the catalog.
+Now you can keep filtering the results with same navigation, but applying top filters.